Here's where you can park in Portsmouth if you are coming for the Great South Run 2019

 Tens of thousands of runners will descend on Portsmouth for the 30th anniversary of the Great South Run.

-The event will take place over the weekend of October 19-20, with the main ten-mile run as well as a 5k, canine, junior and mini events.
+The event will take place over the weekend of October 19-20, with the main 10-mile run as well as a 5k, canine, junior and mini events.

 The Great South Run starts and finishes in Southsea, so runners and spectators will have to make it to the area on Sunday, October 20.